QuickBooks Blog

 3. Organise account names into one of the four account category types

 Each of your account names should be assigned an account type or general ledger.
-Choose from the four main account types: asset, liability, income, and expense.
+You can choose from four main account types: asset, liability, income, and expense.

 Chart of accounts example